rah00l/rah00l.github.io/about.md

 <br>
 <p>Hi, I'm Rahul Patil, living in Pune (India).
 I've been developing for the web since 2010,
-moving from writting small ruby programs, static HTML to **Ruby on Rails.** This is my software development blog.
+moving from writting small ruby programs, static HTML to <b>Ruby on Rails.</b> This is my software development blog.
 In my blog, <a href="{{ site.url }}"> {{ site.title }} </a>, I show how simple & short quick pointers will help you while developing software application.</p>

 <!-- In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).